 All-round artist Jean Dulieu is the creator of the famous little goblin 'Paulus de Boskabouter'.
 He was born as Jan van Oort in Amsterdam, as the son of singer Hendrik van Oort.
 Before his days as a comic artist, he played the violin in the Amsterdam Opera Orchestra, and then the second violin in the Concertgebouworkest, Holland's most famous orchestra.
 But he left the orchestra during the Hunger winter of 1944 to become a draughtsman, inspired by his grandfather Johan Braakensiek who was an illustrator for De Groene Amsterdammer.

 He developed a couple of goblins, and shortly afterwards 'Paulus de Boskabouter' was born.
-The first episodes of the 'Paulus' strip appeared in newspaper Het Vrije Volk in 1946.
+The first of about 8,000 episodes of the 'Paulus' strip appeared in newspaper Het Vrije Volk in 1946.
 This first series ran until 1957, and was followed by a second series from 1963 until 1967.
 After another hiatus, Dulieu made 23 new stories for local papers like Zeeuwse Courant, Gelderse Courant, Apeldoornse Courant and Arnhemse Courant between 1973 and 1984.
 All stories were characterized by the artist's large imagination and love for nature.
 Over the years, many classic side characters were introduced, such as Oehoeroeboeroe the owl, Pieter de Veldkabouter, Salomo the raven, Gregorius the badger and the evil witch Eucalypta.
 Book collections were published by De Arbeiderspers, and later by C. P. J. van der Peet, Ploegsma, Leopold and De Meulder.

 Jean Dulieu's work has been awarded many times: he got the Literature Prize of the Youth Friends Association of New York, an Edison (a Dutch television award) for a vinyl record adaptation of one of his stories, and a prize for the best children's book in Holland.
 He lived in reclusion after his wife's death in the late 1980s, and passed away in Arnhem at the age of 85 in November 2006.